 More specifically, within this plan, there are three main projects, including Grid Modernization, System Resiliency, and Substation Modernization.
 This Program, and the projects and component projects within it, have been conceived to lay a foundation for, and to jump-start the Circuit of the Future commitment, while closing the estimated reliability performance gap, based on historical system performance and a detailed review of opportunities for outage avoidance and reduced outage duration.
-The Grid Modernization project lays the infrastructure foundation for circuit capacity upgrades, including not only upgraded distribution overhead conductors, but the installation of reclosing technologies and more resilient hardware to offset historically sustained outages.
-The System Resiliency project is focused on opportunities to shorten the duration of outages, through added technology and secure device communication, in combination with further conductor and hardware upgrades to add tie capability and operational flexibility.
+The Grid Modernization project lays the infrastructure foundation for circuit capacity upgrades, including not only upgraded distribution overhead conductors, but the installation of reclosing technologies and more resilient hardware to offset historically sustained outages, through added technology and secure device communication, in combination with further conductor and hardware upgrades to add tie capability and operational flexibility.
 Lastly, the Substation Modernization project is focused on a combination of both substation infrastructure and added technology to provide the distribution system operators and engineers improved telemetry and modeling capabilities for short-term decision making and long-term planning.